sangstar/sangstar.github.io/docs/_posts/2022-11-11-crossvalidation.markdown

   <img width="auto" height="auto" src="/assets/precisionaccuracy.jpg">
 </p>

 Bias, like accuracy, is concerned with, on average, how close darts (predicted values) are to the bullseye (true values) in that if a dart hits the bullseye, then one of your predicted values was equal to its true value, while variance, like precision, is concerned with how close darts (predicted values) are to *eachother*.
-Just like the image describes, an under-fitted model lead to "low accuracy, but high precision" and an overfitted model "leads to low precision but high accuracy" (Dusen et al).
+Just like the image describes, an under-fitted model leadsto "low accuracy, but high precision" and an overfitted model "leads to low precision but high accuracy" (Dusen et al).

 The two terms also tend to have a less mathematic but more qualitative definition that is also often more useful: bias is a systematic error in data due to incorrect assumptions about the data being trained, and variance is an error associated with sensitivity to perturbations in the training set, such as noise.
 High variance would tend to have a model 'connect the dots' for some signal for regression.
 Funnily enough, however, that model would have a very low bias, as the average distance between true and predicted values would be very small.
 This highlights something called the *bias-variance tradeoff*, which is one of the foremost problems with generalizing past a training set.